tianzheng4/learning_speech_from_accelerometer/README.md

 We are still working on polishing some code, pls stay tuned.

-If there is any problem, pls contact tzheng4@buffalo.edu
+If there is any question/problem, pls contact tzheng4@buffalo.edu